verity93/SimpleMap/README.md

-# SimpleMap
+SimpleMap is an AMAZING (FOSS) open-source, fully managed code implementation of a GIS engine for desktop, easily ported to mobile and web.

+It is a fully managed dot net core codebase, compact and easy to use.

-This is fully workable sample project on C# for Visual Studio 2019
+This is a fully working Visual Studio C# sample project, please help to add more features like georeferencing.

-Sample demonstrates how You can use maps in your projects.
+Full FOSS source code, sample compiles and demonstrates how You can use maps in your projects.

-You can download and run SimpleMap.exe.
-Or download and compile the source code.

-SimpleMap/ExampleForms/FrmMapDownloader.cs demonstrates how to download google map area as single image (GetFullMapThread function) or how to cache google map on local disk (DownloadThread function).

-SimpleMap/ExampleForms/Controls/MapCtl.cs demostrates how to draw cached google map images to screen with custom objects as lines, bitmaps etc.

 ## Features

-All in one Winform control
+ - All in one Winform control

-  - No un-managed Code & No Dependancies.
+ - No un-managed Code & No Dependencies.

  - Small code size

  - Lightweight

-### Rendering
+## Rendering

  - Fast image draw to screen via GDI+, written pure on C# without any direct mapping to WinApi.

  - Double buffering technology, all image changes draw into memory buffer and then changes apply to the screen.

-### Tile servers
+## Tile servers

  - Download map images from tile servers (e.g google).

  - Cache map tile on disk.

  - Download google image file cache to local storage.

-- Save google map as one image.
+ - Save google Maps as one image.

  - Base classes to draw any map layers.

-## Georeference Raster Images
+ ## Georeference

+ **New Feature/ Work in progress**

+ - Raster Image loader
- - Georeference image to create worldfile
+ - Georeference image to create world file

  - Load raster image (pngw,bmpw,jpgw,tifw, etc) as geo referenced overlay

 ## GIS Projection

-- Projection of coordinate system through sub classes and operators.
-Translate google coordinates to longitude and latitude.
+ - Projection of coordinate system through subclasses and operators.

+ - Translate google coordinates to longitude and latitude.

  - Translate longitude and latitude to google coordinates.

-Math operators support to work with coordinates.
+ - Math operators support working with coordinates.

  - Spatial in-memory index with fast search by coordinates based on google map coordinate system.

  - Spatial index tuning.

-- Spatial index supported objects are: Point, Line, Rectangle, Poligon(patially suppoted).
+ - Spatial index supported objects are:

+    - Point, Line, Rectangle, Polygon(partially supported).

+SimpleMap/ExampleForms/FrmMapDownloader.cs demonstrates how to download google map area as single image (GetFullMapThread function) or how to cache google map on local disk (DownloadThread function).

+SimpleMap/ExampleForms/Controls/MapCtl.cs demonstrates how to draw cached google map images to screen with custom objects as lines, bitmaps etc.

-## It is absolutely free for use.
+**It is absolutely free for use.**  Please fork or contribute and help improve.